Search results for

 Jasper Lastoria / SoundGuys

 The Bose SoundLink Revolve II is an awkward entry into the SoundLink family.
-This won’t be the only speaker in your house, and it’s not worth the price to buy two for Party Mode, nor is it tough enough to go outdoors unscathed.
+It won’t be the only speaker in your house, and it’s not worth the price to buy two for Party Mode.
+It’s also not tough enough to go outdoors unscathed.
 On the other hand, it fits a pre-party if you want a speaker while getting ready for a night out.

 Bose SoundLink Revolve II